 Requests made from libraries outside Loyola are referred to as interlibrary loans.
 Policies regarding interlibrary loans (ILL) are covered in the next section.

-Interlibrary loans are all requests made from non-Loyola University Chicago libraries.
-While these books or articles are circulated through the Law Library, they do not circulate in the same way as Loyola books and articles.
-Any journal proxy account will not extend the due date of an ILL book as it would for a LUC book, since the ILL book due date is subject to the lending library’s policies, not Loyola’s.
+Interlibrary loans are all requests made for materials outside the Loyola University Library system.
+While books or articles received from other libraries are circulated through the Law Library, they do not circulate in the same way as Loyola books and articles.
+The board or editors of Loyola Law School student publications may choose to set up a proxy account for its members to borrow books via interlibrary loan as members of the student publication rather than as individual students.
+Please be aware that having a journal proxy account will not extend the due date of an ILL book as it would for a LUC book, since the ILL book due date is subject to the lending library’s policies, not Loyola’s.
 However, most lending libraries are understanding and flexible in their lending policies.
 To ensure that ILL loans are available for the maximum amount of time, please adhere to the following steps.

 Please note: the proxy account will allow for individuals to check out ILL books directly to the Law Journal, but to reiterate, this WILL NOT extend the loan period.
 The proxy account will consolidate all ILL loans under one account and any overdue fines or other fees will be charged directly to the [LUC Law Student Publication] rather than to the student who requested the material.